gongt108/writing-in-the-margins/README.md

 3. Run the following commands from your terminal while inside of the project's directory:

+1. &emsp;`python -m pip install -r requirements.txt`

+1. &emsp;On your PostgresSQL create a database with the schema.sql included on this project.

+1. &emsp;Depending on how your PostgreSQL is setup, you might have to edit the values on the .env file.
+This file usually should be not included in repositories since it contains sensitive information but since this is mainly for demonstration adding the file shouldn't be a big deal.

+1. &emsp;`cd bookclub`

+1. &emsp;`python manage.py makemigrations`

+1. &emsp;`python manage.py migrate`

+1. &emsp;`python manage.py crawl`

+1. &emsp;`python manage.py runserver`

-- `python3 manage.py runserver`
+1. &emsp;`python3 manage.py runserver`

-- `python manage.py tailwind start  `
+1. &emsp;`python manage.py tailwind start`

-- `./tailwindcss -i static/css/input.css -o static/css/output.css --watch`
+1. &emsp;`./tailwindcss -i static/css/input.css -o static/css/output.css --watch`

-# User Stories
+## User Stories

 - As a user I can create an account
 - As a user I can view and edit my profile information